KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 I guess everything worked.
 I love when that happens.

 # In closing
 This is really exciting that everything came together so well.
 Let's take a second and reflect on this.
 I took a project from the very start and it was published to the PSGallery automatically by the end of this post.
-I know I covered a lot of ground and skimmed over a lot of details.
+I know I covered a lot of ground and skimmed over a lot of details of how these things worked.
 I more wanted to show you my workflow and approach to figuring this out.

 This is the first time I touched several of these components and it all turned out to be a lot easier than I expected.
 What you don't see is all the mistakes I made along the way.
 I had things named wrong or pieces missing at various times.
 At the end of the day, they were fairly easy to sort out.

 I do have to give a big thanks to the RamblingCookieMonster for sharing all his work.
-The code he has in github and various blog posts is what allowed me to do this so easily.
+The code he has in [github](https://github.com/RamblingCookieMonster) and various blog posts is what allowed me to do this so easily.

-With that said, I have a module that needs a lot of work.
-Publishing a working function was only the beginning.
+I have a module that needs a lot of work.
+Me publishing a working function was only just the beginning.